Judge Allows Necessity Defense in Minnesota Pipeline Protest Prosecution

 The “necessity” defense to a criminal charge is not often raised and is even less often successful.
 Judges rarely allow criminal defendants to argue that they were justified in violating the law in order to prevent a greater harm.

 A judge in Minnesota is allowing four defendants who are charged with property crimes concerning oil pipelines to present a defense of necessity.
 The defendants temporarily interrupted the flow of oil from Canada into the United States.
-They contend that they acted to prevent global warming, which they view as a greater harm to humanity than the disruption of oil distribution.
+They contend that they acted to prevent global warming, which they view as a greater harm to humanity that the disruption of oil distribution.

 Pipeline Protestors Charged